MicrosoftLearning/mslearn-azure-ml/Instructions/02-Explore-developer-tools.md

     az extension remove -n ml
     ```

+    > Use `SHIFT + INSERT` to paste your copied code into the Cloud Shell.

     > Ignore any (error) messages that say that the extensions were not installed.

 1. Install the Azure Machine Learning (v2) extension with the following command: